roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/src/lib/collections/README.md

 </Table>
 ```

-Note also that the ebove example shows how the sortable table works, and how the sorting functionality is easily included through the 'sortable' property.
+Note that the ebove example shows how the sortable table works, and how the sorting functionality is easily included through the 'sortable' property.

+Also note that the <Form> module can take a settings property which is used to initialise the form as per the Fomantic UI [form behavior setting](https://fomantic-ui.com/behaviors/form.html): `$(.ui.form).form(/settings/)`